MagicSenten/Simul-Translation/Evaluation/README.md

-Okay, here's a README.md file for simueval.py in a style similar to the example you provided.

-README.md

-# SimuEval: Simultaneous Translation Evaluation Toolkit

 Welcome!
 This guide walks you through using the `SimuEval` toolkit to evaluate your simultaneous machine translation system, focusing on latency (Average Lagging) and quality (WER, BLEU) metrics.

 ---